Benefits

 • Upper Tribunal – for any benefit

 If you need advice, please check if we can help.
-You can also get in touch using our contact form or by phoning 020 8767 2777.
+You can also get in touch by phoning 020 8767 2777.
 Please note that our phone lines are very busy at the moment, and you may find it quicker to use our benefits advice checker if you can.

 Unfortunately we’re not usually able to help with earlier stages of benefits advice, like applying for benefits, form filling, or requesting a mandatory reconsideration.
 You can contact your local Citizens Advice for help with this, or search for other advice near you.